bzeiss/hearcal/README.md

 ## 3. Installation

 1. **Install Python**: Download from [python.org](https://www.python.org/) for Windows.
-On MacOS, I think it is already preinstalled.
+On macOS, Python 3 may need to be installed separately—check by running `python3 --version` in Terminal, or install via python.org or Homebrew.
 You may have to look this up.
 On Linux, install Python with the package manager of your distribution.
 2. **Install Dependencies**: Open your terminal or command prompt and run:
 ```bash
 pip install textual numpy pandas scipy sounddevice